Skip to content

 And sometimes, your dog simply likes the taste and texture of grass.
 Yup, sounds a little weird we know, but some dogs genuinely find fresh, dewy blades irresistible, especially during spring and summer.
 It's a little like us snacking on crisps and chocolate, not because we're hungry, but simply because we enjoy the taste!

 One of the most common assumptions is that dogs eat grass to make themselves vomit.
-While there’s some truth to this with a small number of dogs do seem to graze before being sick, studies show it’s actually quite rare for vomiting to be the goal.
-In many cases, dogs eat grass without throwing up afterwards.
-Still, if your dog is eating large amounts of grass and regularly being sick, it’s best to check in with your vet to rule out any underlying digestive issues.
+While there’s some truth to this as a small number of dogs do seem to graze before being sick, studies show it’s actually quite rare for vomiting to be the goal.
+Some dogs vomit after eating grass, and vomiting afterward is sometimes observed, but not all dogs vomit as a result of this behaviour.

 Most of the time, a little grass nibbling is perfectly normal and nothing to worry about.
 But, like many quirky canine habits, there are moments when it’s worth paying closer attention.